AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/assign-users.md

 Perform the following steps to add users to a group:

-1. From the AVEVA Connect home page, click the menu icon, then select **User Management**.
+1. From the Connect home page, click the menu icon, then select **User Management**.

 2. Click the **Groups** tab.